-Ironically, sweet potatoes are now my go-to comfort food.
+Now, sweet potatoes are a staple in my kitchen.
 (They’re also the perfect post-workout snack: one medium (apx.
 7 ounces) sweet potato has 950 mg of potassium.)

 Among several varieties of sweet potatoes, I became especially enamored with the purple-skinned Japanese sweet potato and its dense creamy white flesh, hinting at a chestnut-like sweetness.

 Since then, I have found that organic sweet potatoes—whether from the farmers’ market or the health food store—to be superior in terms of quality, texture and taste (having a more pronounced sweetness) compared to conventionally grown ones.

 There are roughly 400 varieties of sweet potatoes.
 All of them, however, fall into one of two types: one, where the flesh is firm and dry, almost mealy, when cooked.
 Or, the second, where the flesh becomes soft and moist when cooked.

 Sweet potatoes are a nutritional powerhouse.
 They are an exceptional source of antioxidants, including beta-carotene found in orange-fleshed sweet potatoes, and anthocyanins found in purple flesh varieties.
 An excellent source of Vitamin A (in the form of beta-carotene), sweet potatoes are a very good source of vitamin C, B5 (pantothenic acid) and vitamin B6 and minerals, including manganese and copper.
 They are also good source of vitamins B1, B2 and B3 (niacin) as well as the minerals, potassium and phosphorus.